Estallidos/HII-CHI-Mistry/README.md

 # HII-CHI-Mistry

 HII-CHI-Mistry is a collection of python subroutines aimed at the calculation of chemical abundances and physical properties using emission line fluxes from ionised gaseous nebulae.
+Main website of the code is available [here](https://www.iaa.csic.es/~epm/HII-CHI-mistry.html).

 ## Requirements